Family Literacy

-One of the important aims of the Literacy Coalition is to increase awareness of the importance of family literacy and provide family literacy support and information for families and program providers.
+One of the important aims of the Literacy Coalition is to increase awareness of the importance of family and early childhood literacy, as well as to provide family and early childhood literacy support and information for families and program providers.
 We believe that families have a profound and lasting influence on children’s literacy development and that it is never too early to begin sharing books with babies and encouraging their literacy learning.
-Family literacy practices encourage the development of lifelong readers and learners and help maintain the literacy levels of adults as they go about their daily lives.
+Family and early childhood literacy practices encourage the development of lifelong readers and learners and help maintain the literacy levels of adults as they go about their daily lives.

 Below are some helpful links to family and early childhood literacy resources.
 These resources contain book lists, tips and ideas for encouraging family literacy in every day life and lots of fun activities for the whole family.